rudransh-shrivastava/peer-it/README.md

 ## License

-This project is Licensed under the MIT License.# Peer It - Peer to Peer  File Sharing Network
+This project is Licensed under the MIT License.

-Peer it is a decentralised peer to peer file sharing network.